Dear Project Promoter,

 - where there is no wet signature on PTP/IRI document, absence of appropriate email as supporting evidence as set out in ESF memos 18/21 and 09/20.

 The lack of evidence to support participant data recorded on the ESIF database can have significant implications on the timing and quality of data reported in the AIR and could result in penalties being imposed by the Commission.
 To address these issues, the following new verification procedures have been established:

-- the MA will sample 25% of projects tested during the April – June 2021 verification period to ensure the necessary evidence is uploaded and that data it reflects has been accurately entered on the database
+- the MA will sample 25 per cent of projects tested during the April – June 2021 verification period to ensure the necessary evidence is uploaded and that data it reflects has been accurately entered on the database

-- any project falling below 100% verification will be subject to a further verification in the next quarter
+- any project falling below 100 per cent verification will be subject to a further verification in the next quarter

-- if the verification rate remains below 100% a suspension in payments may be imposed until matters have been addressed
+- if the verification rate remains below 100 per cent a suspension in payments may be imposed until matters have been addressed

-The MA will then select a further 25% of projects in the next three quarters so that all projects will be checked during the year.
+The MA will then select a further 25 per cent of projects in the next three quarters so that all projects will be checked during the year.

 Going forward, all projects should ensure all PTPs, disability declarations and IRI evidence are uploaded to ESIF immediately once they are available, and that they are accurate.
-Electronic signatures on performance documentation should be supported by e mail confirmation either by the participant or the member of staff.
+Electronic signatures on PTPs and IRIs signed by participants should be supported by e mail confirmation from the participant.

 A review of memos 18/21 and 09/20 will take place in October 2021 to establish whether there is an ongoing need to suspend the requirement for wet signatures on performance monitoring documentation, however, unless advised otherwise, the second level verification procedures set out above will continue throughout year 4 and into Call 3.